 James Alexander (Alec) Dun

-As assistant dean, Alec Dun provides guidance to students, faculty members, and others regarding a variety of matters affecting the academic lives of undergraduates and helps to manage the relationship between academic and athletic affairs.
+As associate dean, Alec Dun provides guidance to students, faculty members, and others regarding a variety of matters affecting the academic lives of undergraduates and helps to manage the relationship between academic and athletic affairs.
 His primary responsibilities include:

 - overseeing the Princeton Academic-Athletic Fellows Program;